 (1) To achieve satisfactory vibration behaviour of buildings and their structural members under serviceability conditions, the following aspects, amongst others, should be considered:

-the comfort of the user;
+— the comfort of the user;

-the functioning of the structure or its structural members, e.g. resulting from cracks in partitions, damage to cladding, sensitivity of building contents to vibrations;
+— the functioning of the structure or its structural members, e.g. resulting from cracks in partitions, damage to cladding, sensitivity of building contents to vibrations;

-other aspects specified by the relevant authority or, where not specified, agreed for a specific project by the relevant parties.
+— other aspects specified by the relevant authority or, where not specified, agreed for a specific project by the relevant parties.

 (2) For the serviceability limit states of a structure or a structural member not to be exceeded when subjected to vibrations, the natural frequency of vibrations of the structure or structural member should be kept above appropriate values.